Marco Manso

-Marco Manso (born 9 October 1973) is a Brazilian former footballer and manager.
+Marco Antônio Manso (born 9 October 1973) is a Brazilian former football player and manager.

-Career

-Club career
+Playing career

 In 1996, Manso signed for Saudi Arabian side Hajer Club.
 In 1997, he signed for Naxxar Lions in Malta.
 Before the 1999 season, Manso signed for MYPA in Finland, where he made 116 league appearances and scored 29 goals.
 Before the 2004 season, he signed for Malaysian team Kedah.
 Before the 2005 season, Manso returned to MYPA in Finland, helping them win their only league title.

 Managerial career

-In 2015, he was appointed director of Slovak third tier outfit FC ŠTK 1914 Šamorín.
+In 2015, Manso was appointed director of Slovak third tier outfit FC ŠTK 1914 Šamorín.
 In 2019, he was appointed CEO of Roeselare in the Belgian second tier.